ezeslucky/Ai-Saas-Finance/README.md

 🤝 Contributing
 Contributions are welcome!
 If you’d like to improve AI SaaS Finance, feel free to submit a pull request.

+## 🐞 Known Issues

+🔹 **Performance Optimization:** Some AI queries may take longer than expected.
+Optimizing API calls is a work in progress.
+🔹 **Mobile Responsiveness:** A few UI elements may need adjustments for smaller screens.

+If you encounter any issues, feel free to report them [here](https://github.com/ezeslucky/Ai-Saas-Finance/issues).

 📜 License
 This project is licensed under the MIT License.
 ### 📌 Final Step: